Arepo/CV/README.md

 Sasha Cooper
 ==

 I'm a junior level software developer, seeking a job in or around London or Oxford.
 Until recently I worked in academic publishing with little sense of direction, but having consulted and been directly involved with an unorthodox ethical careers organisation called 80,000 Hours, I decided to pursue their [earning to give](https://80000hours.org/earning-to-give/) strategy.
-Consequently I'm keen to become the best coder I can be, as quickly as I can become it.
+The most exciting way I could think of to do that was to become the best coder I can be, as quickly as I can become it.
 [Read my code](https://github.com/Arepo) on GitHub.

 Code examples
 --